-- amortised cost less impairment;
+- amortised cost less impairment,

 - fair value through other comprehensive income less impairment; or

-- fair value through profit or loss.
+- fair value through profit or loss...

-Impairment is assessed on the financial assets measured at amortised cost and at fair value through other comprehensive income as disclosed below.
+Impairment is assessed on the financial assets other than equity instruments measured at amortised cost and at fair value through other comprehensive income as disclosed below.